WillForEternity/MNIST.c/README.md

 ### Compilation

-Compile the program using the following command:
+Compile the program using the following command (super messy, I know, but this is what worked for me):

 ```bash
 gcc -o mnistdraw mnistdraw.c -I/opt/homebrew/include $(sdl2-config --libs) -lm